harp-project/AML-Formalization/prover/translation_techreport.md

 ### Using the same names in subpatterns

-The first option is to use the same state in both subpatterns, however, when this easily could lead us to the violation of either [Requirement 4](#requirement-4) or [Requirement 5](#requirement-5), when combined with the options to translate quantifiers below.
+The first option is to use the same state in both subpatterns; however, this easily could lead us to the violation of either [Requirement 4](#requirement-4) or [Requirement 5](#requirement-5), when combined with the options to translate quantifiers below.

 ### Different names in subpatterns